Musician Ben Kweller announces death of 16-year-old son Dorian

 Dorian was a musician, just like Kweller, and released several songs under the name Zev, according to an article from Entertainment Tonight News.

-Dorian was signed to record label The Noise Company, who said he died in a “tragic event” Monday night in a Facebook post.
+The teenager was signed to record label The Noise Company, who said he died in a “tragic event” Monday night in a Facebook post.
+Dorian’s mother, Liz Smith Kweller, wrote in a social media post that Dorian died in a car accident, ET reports.

 “It’s with great sadness that we have to even say this… in a tragic event last night, we lost Dorian Kweller, who on this page we know as @reallyzev … this young man represented everything positive in life and the future.
 A kind heart, a smile that illuminated the world and passion for life and music,” the statement said in part.